69.9 F

 Yesenia Jusino Ramos, 43, of Mount Wolf, Pa., was charged with sexual battery and delivering an article to a prisoner.
 She was fired from the sheriff’s office after being employed for a year.

-Jusino Ramos’s sexual battery charges were dismissed by the Loudoun County Commonwealth’s Attorneys Office on March 20, 2024.
-She was convicted of the delivery of contraband to an inmate and received a suspended 30 day jail sentence and $91.00 in court costs.
+Jusino Ramos’s sexual battery were dismissed by the Loudoun County Commonwealth’s Attorneys Office on March 20, 2024.
+She was convicted of the delivery of contraband to an inmate and received a suspended 30 day sentence and $91.00 in court costs.
 An administrative hearing is scheduled for March 20, 2025.

 NEWSLETTER SIGNUP